Global Atmosphere Watch

-The official logo of the Global Atmosphere Watch program since 2012.
+The official logo of the Global Atmosphere Watch programme since 2012.

 The Global Atmosphere Watch (GAW) is a worldwide system established by the World Meteorological Organization – a United Nations agency – to monitor trends in the Earth's atmosphere.
 It arose out of concerns for the state of the atmosphere in the 1960s.

 Mission

 The Global Atmosphere Watch's mission is quite straightforward, consisting of three concise points: